LoupX/dotfiles/README.md

 # make and make install run everthing
 make

-# install fish stuff
+# Install fish stuff
 make fish

-# update or install your dotfiles
+# Update or install your dotfiles
 make dotfiles

-# check the rest of the Makfile rules, should be clearer after reading the docs.
+# check the rest of the Makfile rules, it should be clearer after reading the docs.
 cat Makefile
 ```